 This story, written by Christy Sasser, originally appeared in English on the Workday blog.
+We thought our local readers would also find it interesting, and it appears below in translation.

 CFOs operate in an increasingly volatile business environment, from geopolitical uncertainty to the universal threat of cybercrime.
 These and other risks are exacerbated by the rapid rate of change in the world today, making them increasingly difficult to navigate and manage.